easydatawarehousing/rails_redhot/README.md

 scroll down a bit for a full example).

 The Hotwire (Html Over The Wire) approach does an excellent job of removing the need to build single page apps.
+Hotwire is the
+[default tool](https://world.hey.com/dhh/the-time-is-right-for-hotwire-ecdb9b33)
-Hotwire will be the [default tool](https://world.hey.com/dhh/the-time-is-right-for-hotwire-ecdb9b33) for frontend development in Rails 7.
+for frontend development in Rails 7.
 However when using hotwire the responsibilty of maintaining frontend state entirely